sader1992/rathena_wiki_fork/Overview-of-Errors.md

----
-title: Overview of Errors
-permalink: /Overview_of_Errors/
----

 This article will, in the end, contain all possible script related errors, what their causes are and what you should do to fix them.

 Introduction